AdobeDocs/commerce-cloud-service.en/help/cloud-guide/release-notes/cloud-docker.md

 # Cloud Docker for Commerce

 The [`magento/magento-cloud-docker`](https://github.com/magento/magento-cloud-docker) package provides functionality and Docker images to deploy Adobe Commerce to a local Cloud environment.
-These release notes describe the latest improvements to this package, which is a component of [Cloud Suite for Commerce](cloud-tools.md).
+These release notes describe the latest improvements to this package, which is a component of [Cloud Tools Suite for Commerce](cloud-tools-suite.md).

 The `magento/magento-cloud-docker` package uses the following version sequence: `<major>.<minor>.<patch>`